Are you searching for natural remedies for ADHD or ADD treatment without using medication?

 We didn’t want to use meds with our young son, so we sought natural remedies for ADHD to control his hyperactivity and inattentiveness.

 Let me say initially, if you think you need to medicate your child, go for it.
 I am neither for, nor against, medication for a child with ADHD.
-I’m sharing this info for anyone who wants to explore natural remedies for ADHD treatment without medication.
+I’m sharing this information for anyone who wants to explore natural remedies for ADHD treatment without medication.

 I think this is an agonizing decision for most parents who are faced with the medication question.
-Knowing what is best for your own child is difficult since the outcome isn’t known until you’ve already started down the path.
+Knowing what is best for your child is difficult.
+The outcome isn’t known until you’ve already started down the path whether you choose natural remedies for ADHD or not.
 No matter which path you decide upon, I think it helps ease the burden to remember you can always change your mind later!

 - What behaviors are you concerned about controlling?